Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Implementation Details

 \section{Implementation Details}

-To foster reproducability of our results, we provide the threat model, pseudocode for the OT-regularized-divergence adversarial robustness methods, the target network structures used in the malware and image applications, and the hyperparameters that yielded the results in Tables~ \ref{tab:img_goal2}, \ref{tab:malware_goal2}, \ref{tab:img_goal1}, and \ref{tab:malware_goal1}.
+To foster reproducibility of our results, in addition to providing the source code at \url{https://github.com/star-ailab/ARMOR}, we provide the threat model, pseudocode for the OT-regularized-divergence adversarial robustness methods, and the target network structures used in the experiments.